 Hello, and welcome to month 1 of our Kind Consumer Challenge!
-As outlined in the worksheet you received when you signed up (still need to sign up?
-Click here), we are kicking off the month not with new habits, but with a week of prep, as we research, define, and equip.
+We are kicking off the month not with new habits, but with a week of prep, as we research, define, and equip.
 This post is designed to help you do just that, so you’re motivated AND ready to take on the challenges that are right for you, starting on the 8th!
 So, take your time: print off your worksheet, sit with the research a bit, ponder what this may mean for you, and write down your plans and goals for the month.
 Then, make sure you have all the equipment, knowledge, and systems in place that you need to make it happen!
-And don't forget - we're all hanging together at the KC Facebook group, where you can find support and encouragement along the way!

 I'll be honest: this challenge is going to be a stretch for me.
 Although I can look back on the last few years and see some big changes I've made over time, plastic has been a hard habit to shake.
 Reminding myself of my "why," and typing out some suggested ideas, it helping me as I start to think about my own plans for the month.
 I'm all about practical but impactful change, and this is a great place to start!